blockcypher/bcwallet/README.md

 Use at your own risk.
-We recommend starting with blockcypher testnet coins free faucet [here](https://accounts.blockcypher.com/blockcypher-faucet).
+We recommend starting with Blockcypher testnet coins (free faucet [here](https://accounts.blockcypher.com/blockcypher-faucet)).

 # Installation